What is performance?

 - Most game logic is quite straight forward, and revolve around a few core mechanics.
 The complexity is in how the elements interact.

-With that in mind then: Indigo is fast enough that you should not have to do anything clever or special to be able to hit a respectable frame rate for most games.
+With that in mind then: Indigo is fast enough that you should not have to do anything clever or special to be able to hit a respectable frame rate for simple games.

 Start on the assumption that it will be fast enough